 The Failure of the War on Marijuana

-Here are some facts about the war on weed:
+Here are some facts about the war on cannabis:

 - Despite using marijuana at roughly the same rate, black people are 3.7 times more likely to be arrested for possession than whites.
-The disparity is at its worst in Iowa where you are 8.34 times more likely to be arrested if you are black.
+The disparity is at its worst in Iowa, where you are over eight times more likely to be arrested if you are black.